ligolang/ligo/gitlab-pages/docs/advanced/entrypoints-contracts.md

 type storage is unit
 type return is list (operation) * storage

-function deny (const param : parameter; const store : storage) : return is if amount > 0mutez then
+function deny (const action : parameter; const store : storage) : return is if amount > 0mutez then
     (failwith ("This contract does not accept tokens.") : return) else ((nil : list (operation)), store)